-AEG Oakland is a wholly owned subsidiary of Anschutz Entertainment Group (AEG) and was created for the sole purpose to act as an agent of the Oakland-Alameda County Coliseum Authority.
+AEG Oakland is a wholly owned subsidiary of Anschutz Entertainment Group (AEG) and was created for the sole purpose to act as an agent of the Authority.
 AEG Oakland's annual budget must be approved by the Authority each year.
 AEG Oakland must also have approved its annual capital project plan that outlines in detail what capital projects will take place at the facility and how much is allotted for each project.
 AEG Oakland receives no compensation for the management of the facility.
-The only compensation paid for the management of the facility is the compensation fee referred to in the Note 6 of the financial statements.
+The only compensation paid for the management of the facility is the compensation fee referred to in Note 6 of the basic financial statements.

 The Authority advances funds to its agent, AEG Oakland periodically during the fiscal year to fund on-going operations.
 AEG Oakland allocates the advances between Stadium and Arena operations per the contract, and reconciles transfers between the two facilities.
-The due to amount of \$5,075,490 represents fiscal year 2018 funds to be returned to AEG.
+The due to amount of \$3,672,835 represents fiscal year 2019 funds to be returned to AEG.